NicoZweifel/bevy_spliff/readme.md

 }
 ```

-For complex systems, you can use J, JF, and JC inside structs that derive QueryData or QueryFilter.
+For complex systems with deeply nested queries, you can use `J`, `JF`, and `JC` inside structs that derive QueryData or QueryFilter.
-This allows you to provide descriptive names for your joined data:
+This might resolve warnings/readability issues and allows you to provide descriptive names for your joined data:

 ```rust
 #[derive(QueryData)]